browserengineering/book/book/accessibility.md

             self.speak_focus(self.focus)
 ```

-The accessiblity tree also needs access to geometry of each object.
+The accessibility tree also needs access to geometry of each object.
 This allows
 accessibility technology to know where things are on the screen in case
 the user wants to [hit test][hit-test] a place on the screen to see what is
 there.
 A user who can't see the screen still might want to do things like